Wilson County, Kansas Extinct Towns

 Buffville 1910-1943

 Buxton 1887-1921 The post office moved from Jurett.
 Established in 1886 when the railroad was built.
-The Arkansas Valley Town and Land Company owned the land which laid off the lots.
+The Arkansas Valley Town and Land Company owned the land, which was laid out into lots.
 A station on the Atchison, Topeka & Santa Fe Railroad near the west line, in Duck Creek Township.
 It was ten miles southwest of Fredonia.
 In 1910, it had a money-order post office and a population of 50.
 Buxton was credited with being the most important hay shipping station in the county.

 Clarke 1869-1871